Payment and billing questions

 Housing account history, current charges and balance are available at all times to students via the online Statement of Account.
 If a student has designated authorized users, they can view the Statement of Account via the Guest Portal.

 The HFS Student Services Office manages billing for housing accounts.
 Housing and dining charges for students in 9-month areas are billed quarterly; 12-month and family housing charges are billed monthly.
-Incidental charges are assessed at the time of the service (e.g., lock change charges) and when residents change rooms, apartments or dining account levels.
+Incidental charges are assessed at the time of the service (e.g., lock change charges) and when residents change rooms, apartments or dining plan levels.
 If you are assigned after the term has begun, your account will be billed immediately.

 No invoices will be mailed, and payments are due as scheduled without further demand or notice.
 Account alerts are sent to students via email on a monthly basis on or around the 23rd of each month.